iscod/stock/README.md

 # goStock

-Collect Comment and Generate Charet for xueqiu stock
+Get, Save for xueqiu.com comment message and price

-Is Dynamic for time
+you use [chart](https://www.chartjs.org) Generate Chare

 ### image for web